hx2A/py5website/reference/sketch_fill.rst

 Description
 ===========

 Sets the color used to fill shapes.
 For example, if you run ``fill(204, 102, 0)``, all subsequent shapes will be filled with orange.
-This color is either specified in terms of the RGB or HSB color depending on the current ``color_mode()``.
-The default color space is RGB, with each value in the range from 0 to 255.
+This color is either specified in terms of the ``RGB`` or ``HSB`` color depending on the current :doc:`color_mode`.
+The default color space is ``RGB``, with each value in the range from 0 to 255.

-When using hexadecimal notation to specify a color, use "``0x``" before the values (e.g., ``0xCCFFAA`` or ``0xFFCCFFAA``).
-When using the hexadecimal notation starting with "``0x``", the hexadecimal value must be specified with eight characters; the first two characters define the alpha component, and the remainder define the red, green, and blue components.
+When using hexadecimal notation to specify a color, use "``0x``" before the values (e.g., ``0xFFCCFFAA``).
+The hexadecimal value must be specified with eight characters; the first two characters define the alpha component, and the remainder define the red, green, and blue components.

-The value for the "gray" parameter must be less than or equal to the current maximum value as specified by ``color_mode()``.
+The value for the "gray" parameter must be less than or equal to the current maximum value as specified by :doc:`color_mode`.
 The default maximum value is 255.

-To change the color of an image or a texture, use ``tint()``.
+To change the color of an image or a texture, use :doc:`tint`.

 Underlying Java method: `fill <https://processing.org/reference/fill_.html>`_